Helping Clients in the Face of Civil Unrest

-In particular, Ecuador had just begun a heightened period of aggressive social unrest and our clients needed to ensure the safety of international students by having them transported out of impacted to safer locations outside of heightened risk areas.
-At OSAC LARC, we met with one of our in-country business partners to determine any enhancements concerning their in Ecuador over the fiscal year and discuss the current security outlook and the forecast for subsequent months, which enhanced our operational planning and proved pivotal to supporting client inquiries during moments of unrest and crisis.
+In particular, Ecuador had just begun a heightened period of aggressive social unrest, and our clients needed to ensure the safety of international students by having them transported out of impacted to safer locations outside of heightened risk areas.
+At OSAC LARC, we met with one of our in-country business partners to determine any enhancements concerning their capabilities in Ecuador over the fiscal year and to discuss the current security outlook and the forecast for the subsequent months.
+Meeting with these partners enhanced our operational planning and proved pivotal to supporting client inquiries during moments of unrest and crisis.

 Unrest in Bolivia and Chile echoed many of the challenges observed in Ecuador.
-Key roads in both countries were closed, and our clients needed to be evacuated from the country.
+Key roads in both countries were closed, and our clients needed to be evacuated.
 In conjunction with our providers, we were able to facilitate movements to international airports, which took our clients out of areas of civil unrest and heightened risk environments.
-Again, at OSAC LARC we paved the way to gain valuable insights, and verified that our extensive network of regional security providers can support us in such sensitive and multifaceted requests.
+Again, at OSAC LARC, we paved the way to gain valuable insights and verified that our extensive network of regional security providers could support us in such sensitive and multifaceted requests.
 We were able to successfully ensure our commitment to our clients’ well-being: safety from start to finish of the mission.

 The LARC consisted of a full day of presentations, panels, and discussions.
 We were joined by mostly private sector companies who, like us, have a vested interest in providing meaningful partnerships between both private organisations, and fortifying relations with public entities – in this case, OSAC, and office of the U.S. Department of State.